dry-python/returns/docs/pages/functions.rst

 --------

 What is a ``pipeline``?
-It is a more user-friendly syntax to work with containers.
+It is a more user-friendly syntax to work with containers that support both async and regular functions.

 Consider this task.
 We were asked to create a method